mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ## Send & Transfer NFTs

-To send your collectible to someone, either click the **Send** button on the selected collectible in the Portfolio, or navigate to **Send** tab on the left-hand side menu, and click **Add Collectible**:
+To send your collectible to someone, either click the **Send** button on the selected collectible in the Portfolio, or navigate to the **Send** tab on the left-hand side menu, and click **Add Collectible**:

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/send-nft-different-address.png)